Online Distributional Regression: Forecasting Study for Electricity Prices

-\paragraph{Models} We employ a (linear) expert model type as it is common in electricity price forecasting \cite{lago2018forecasting, marcjasz2023distributional, ziel2018day}.
-The model consists of 38 terms and captures the autoregressive price effects, seasonal effects, the fundamental effects of renewable generation and the influence of fuel prices.
-In the distributional framework, we model each distribution parameter $k = 1, ..., p$ for each delivery hour $h = \{0, 1, ..., H\}$ individually as function of linear predictors:
+We employ a so-called expert-type model as it is common in electricity price forecasting \citep{lago2018forecasting, ziel2018day, marcjasz2023distributional}.
+The model consists \review{of 43 linear terms and of 5 non-linear additive effects modeled by B-Spline bases.
+The covariates capture} the autoregressive price effects, seasonal effects, the fundamental effects of renewable generation, and the influence of fuel prices.
+We employ the \review{Gaussian}, Student-$t$, and Johnson's $S_U$ (JSU) distributions. \review{The Gaussian distribution serves as a benchmark, and the latter two} have been used for electricity price forecasting and other financial applications.
+In the distributional framework, we model each distribution parameter $k = 1, \ldots, p$ for each delivery hour $h = \{0, 1, \ldots, H\}$ individually:

-where $\beta_{k, 0, h}$ is the intercept or bias, $\beta_{k, 1, h}$ ot $\beta_{k, 4, h}$ capture autoregressive effects, $\beta_{5, k, h}$ to $\beta_{28, k, h}$ capture the price level of all other hours of the previous day, $\beta_{k, 29, h}$ and $\beta_{k, 30, h}$ model the influence of system load or demand and the renewable generation in-feed, $\beta_{k, 31, h}$ to $\beta_{k, 34, h}$ capture the effects of the price level for European Emission Allowances (EUAs), natural gas, coal and oil prices and finally $ \beta_{k, 35, h}$ to $ \beta_{k, 38, h}$ capture the weekly seasonality for Mondays, Saturdays and Sundays.
-Data is retrieved from ENTSO-E and from \cite{marcjasz2023distributional}.
-Similar to their setting, the training data set from 2015-01-15 to 2018-12-26, our test data ranges from 2018-12-27 to 2020-12-31.
+where $\beta_{k, 0, h}$ is the intercept or bias, $\beta_{k, 1, h}$ to $\beta_{k, 30, h}$ capture autoregressive effects for the previous day $d-1$, all delivery hours, and for the last 7 days of the same delivery hour~$h$. $\beta_{k, 31, h}$ to $\beta_{k, 34, h}$ capture the influence of very large and low prices for the previous day. $\beta_{k, 35, h}$ models the influence of the daily residual load. $\beta_{k, 36, h}$ to $\beta_{k, 42, h}$ capture the effects of weekly seasonality and holidays.\footnote{German public holidays are taken from the \texttt{Python} \texttt{holidays} package.
+On a public holiday, we set all other weekday dummies to zero.
+The holiday days include New Year's, Good Friday, Easter Monday, Labor Day, Ascension Day, Whit Monday, German Unity Day, and Christmas.} Lastly, the terms $b_{k,1,h}(\middledot)$ to $b_{k,5}$ capture the non-linear effects of hourly residual load, European Emission Allowances (EUAs), natural gas, coal and oil prices by B-Splines of degree 2 and using 4 knots, placed according to the quantiles of the covariates in the training set \citep[see][for more information on B-Splines]{eilers1996flexible}.